bartoszgorka/bartoszgorka.github.io/_posts/2021-01-27-how-to-work-remotely-without-going-crazy.md

 This may be tough these days, but hopefully, the epidemiological situation will normalize.
 Already, many companies allow their employees to show up in the office.

-It is very important to **show up at the office**, even if you can't often.
+It is crucial to **show up at the office**, even if you can't often.
 **The remote worker cannot be seen.**
 It is not known what he is doing and whether he is working at all.
 You can **work hard without being appreciated** by the company or management.